 About This Trip

-- During our February 2024 expedition aboard Silolona, cetacean expert Benjamin Kahn will lead us in spotting marine mammals including Bryde’s and sperm whales, and much more.
+- During our February 2025 expedition, cetacean expert Benjamin Kahn will lead us in spotting marine mammals including Bryde’s and sperm whales, and much more.

 - Your participation supports data collection on cetacean habit use data that can drive marine protected area expansion and further protection of deep water habitats and associated shallow water ecosystems of the Coral Triangle.

 This program is co-led by Benjamin Kahn, a cetacean biologist specializing in the Coral Triangle.
 From experience, we know that most whales are sighted in the Dampier Strait.
 Our itinerary aims to maximize marine mammal encounters, and you will get to participate in visual whale surveys, use hydrophones to listen to their unique sounds and, on rare occasions, observe them while snorkeling.
 All whale survey activity is carried out in a manner designed to ensure that the species and habitat are not disturbed.

 Notes on Trip Costs

-On Silolona, 3 luxurious large suites are available at an additional upgrade fee at $1900/person double occupancy only.
+On Fenides, a master suites at the lower desk is available at an additional upgrade fee at $1900/person double occupancy only.
+One single supplement cabin may be available at additional $4250, please contact us for booking.
 Trip prices do not include international airfare, or in-country airfare from to/from Sorong.
 Click here for our full expedition terms and conditions.

 click to expand